NCI Drug Dictionary

 - IGF-methotrexate conjugate

 A conjugate containing the antimetabolite and antifolate agent methotrexate conjugated to insulin-like growth factor (IGF), with potential antineoplastic activity.
 After intravenous administration, the IGF moiety of the IGF-methotrexate conjugate binds to and is internalized by IGF receptors (IGFR) on the surface of tumor cells.
 Following cell entry, the methotrexate then binds to and inhibits the enzyme dihydrofolate reductase, which catalyzes the conversion of dihydrofolate to tetrahydrofolate.
 This results in both the inhibition of DNA and RNA synthesis and the induction of death in rapidly dividing cells.
 Binding to IGFR can localize the cytotoxic effect of methotrexate in tumor cells.
 This may increase its efficacy while decreasing its toxicity to normal, healthy cells.
 IGFR is overexpressed on many types of cancer cells and has been implicated in metastasis and resistance to apoptosis.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)